project8/locust_mc/Config/Tutorial/README.md

 - "record-size" can be shortened to fit around a single electron track, or can be as long as 4194304.
 - In the "digitizer" field, check the voltage range and offset.
 They should be optimized for your signal + noise power.

 There are two tuning distances that are hard-coded into the Phase 1 simulation:  CENTER_TO_SHORT and CENTER_TO_ANTENNA.
 They are global in scope and are defined in LMCCyclotronRadiationExtractor.cc .
+A git gist describing details of the field calculations from Section 3.2.2 of the Locust paper is here: https://gist.github.com/pslocum/3ee7b440a947974caa1b881cd89c5071

 ## Phase 2
 Run the	simulation like this: